 Thus in case you have bloating, diarrhoea, constipation, or cramps after a gallbladder stone surgery, try to make the below changes to your diet to address your functional digestive problems:

 Whenever needed, you should again consult your surgeon for advice, in case these simple diet changes do not improve your symptoms.

 Ours is one of the best centre for Gallbladder stone surgery and all our patients resume diet from day one without any discomfort.
 Certainly, one has to eat small quantities at one time, for the initial few days.
 But that’s it, no other restrictions.
 And in a couple of days, they are back to a normal diet.
 The one they used to consume before surgery.
 And there is no change in digestion due to the removal of the gallbladder.

 Listen to the patient himself what he feels about his digestion 2 years after gallbladder removal surgery.

-Adroit centre for Digestive and surgery is one the best hospital of Gallbladder stone treatment and surgery in Ahmedabad, Gujarat (India).
+Adroit centre for Digestive and surgery is one the best hospital for Gallbladder stone treatment and surgery in Ahmedabad, Gujarat (India).
 Boosting of a large number of successful surgeries and satisfied patients.
-The center is headed by Dr Chirag Thakkar.
-He is very active in writing the blogs and creating videos on the subjects of his expertise to guide patients understand their problems and their solutions.
-His other areas of expertise is treatment for GERD/Acid reflux/Heartburn, Surgery for Hernia and hiatus hernia, Bariatric surgery and weight loss management.
-The centre is one of the few having the facilities for Esophageal manometry and 24 hr pH with Impedance study.
+The center is headed by Dr. Chirag Thakkar.
+He is very active in writing blogs and creating videos on the subjects of his expertise to guide patients to understand their problems and their solutions.
+His other areas of expertise are the treatment for GERD/Acid reflux/Heartburn, Surgery for Hernia and hiatus hernia, Bariatric surgery and weight loss management.
+The centre is one of the few having facilities for Esophageal manometry and 24 hr pH with Impedance study.